AlegriaForman/bitmap_transformer/README.md

 Code Fellows assignment for the Code 401 class.

+Pair programming by Tim Forman and Ali Forman

 User instructions:

 In the terminal, navigate to the root folder containing the bitmap transformer.